« Aircraft »

 1,015miles

-Chance Vought designer Rex B. Beisel, a graduate of Seattle's Queen Ann High School and the University of Washington, designed the Corsair around the large Pratt & Whitney R-2800 "Double Wasp" 2,250-horsepower engine and massive propeller.
-Instead of building long, awkward landing gear needed for propeller clearance, Beisel's bent-wing design allowed for shorter, stronger gear for carrier landings.
-The unusual wing not only gave the Corsair its distinctive shape, but also reduced drag, allowing the "Bent Wing Bird" even greater speed.
+In 1941, with war on the horizon, Chance Vought lead designer Rex Beisel (a graduate of Seattle's Queen Anne High School and the University of Washington) was directed to design a fighter around the large Pratt & Whitney R-2800 "Double Wasp" 2,250-horsepower engine and massive propeller.
+Instead of building long, awkward landing gear needed for propeller clearance, the bent-wing design of Beisel's team allowed for shorter, stronger gear for carrier landings.
+The unusual wing not only gave the Corsair its distinctive shape but also reduced drag, allowing the "Bent Wing Bird" even greater speed.
+However, the long-nosed configuration posed visibility issues for pilots.
+This and other technical issues delayed the Corsair's deployment in Navy carrier-based squadrons.
+The type was initially used to great advantage by the Marines beginning in 1943 and eventually, when carrier suitability issues were solved, by the Navy.

-The Museum's Corsair was built in April 1945 and served aboard the USS Intrepid.
-After the war, it was transferred to the Naval Reserve, and eventually stationed at Naval Air Station, Sand Point, Seattle in 1950.
+The Museum's Corsair is an FG-1D model built under license by Goodyear.
+It was delivered to the U.S. Navy in April 1945 and served aboard the USS Intrepid.
+After the war, it was transferred to the Naval Reserve and eventually stationed at Naval Air Station Sand Point in 1950.
 That July, Commander Ralph Milleson made a water landing on Lake Washington following a non-fatal midair collision with another Corsair.
-The aircraft was recovered from the lake in 1983 and restored.
+After 30 years under 190 feet of water, the aircraft was recovered from the lake in 1983 and eventually restored.

-This aircraft was restored and dedicated to the memory of Lt.(jg) Jerome Reese Schucart, USNR, to serve as a tribute to all military aviators.
+This Corsair is dedicated to the memory of Seattle native Lieutenant Jerome Reese Schuchart, USNR, to serve as a tribute to all military aviators.
 Jerome died April 13, 1989 in the service of his country.
+The "89" on the landing gear doors represents the year of his death, and the "S" on the vertical fin represents both his last name and NAS Sand Point.